Global Lawmakers Pledge to Push Ban on Forced Organ Harvesting

 0:00

 In a statement, IPAC said its members condemn “the abhorrent practice” of China’s state-sanctioned organ harvesting and trafficking.
-They vowed to champion “legislation designed to eradicate this practice and to prevent complicity by individuals, institutions, or governments,” including a ban on transplant tourism, sanctions against perpetrators, transparency of transplants, and restrictions on cooperation in transplantation medicine.
+They vowed to champion “legislation designed to eradicate this practice and to prevent complicity by individuals, institutions, or governments,” including a ban on transplant tourism, sanctions against perpetrators, transparency regarding transplants, and restrictions on cooperation in transplantation medicine.

 Forced organ harvesting in China is the state-sanctioned extraction of organs by force, mostly from prisoners of conscience, for transplantation purposes.

-First introduced to the public in China in 1992, the practice quickly spread by word of mouth to reach an estimated 70 million to 100 million practitioners by 1999, when the Chinese Communist Party (CCP) began a brutal campaign to eradicate the faith group.
+First introduced to the public in China in 1992, the practice quickly spread by word of mouth to reach an estimated 70 million to 100 million practitioners by 1999, when the Chinese Communist Party (CCP) began a brutal campaign to eradicate the spiritual group.

 In 2019, the London-based independent China Tribunal, chaired by prominent judge and barrister Geoffrey Nice, concluded that the Chinese regime had committed torture and crimes against humanity through state-sanctioned forced organ harvesting from prisoners of conscience.
 The tribunal found that the victims were mainly Falun Gong practitioners and that the practice had been carried out on a significant scale.